Dean and I dreamed about building a sliding barn door for our house for years. But the cost was always a wee bit prohibitive.

 After you've chosen the wood for your barn door, you'll rails and wheels.

-One of the reasons we always let this project drop to the bottom of the list was figuring out the rail and wheels for the sliding action.
-This time my most talented hubby thought of using two of the kids’ broken scooter wheels minus the rubber and tubing!
+One of the reasons we personally let this project drop to the bottom of the list for so long was figuring out the rail and wheels for the sliding action.
+Typically buying the barn door hardware from somewhere costs several hundred dollars.
+But you can always get creative.
+This time my most talented hubby thought of using two of the kids' broken scooter wheels minus the rubber and tubing!

 PLEASE NOTE: You will need to measure your own doorway and make adjustments to the measurements to fit.

 - scooter wheels (with rubber removed) or pulley wheels (disassembled pulleys) qty=2

 - 1-1/4″ x 1/4″ x 86-1/8″ long steel flat bar qty=2

 - 1-1/2″ x 1/4″ x 84″ long steel flat bar qty=1

 - 3″ x 1/8″ x 84″ long steel flat bar qty=1